alcf-lidar/alcf/docs/about/index.md

 ## About

-The ALCF was developed at the <a href="https://www.canterbury.ac.nz">University of Canterbury</a>
-with support from the <a href="https://www.deepsouthchallenge.co.nz">New Zealand Deep South National Science Challenge</a>
-and <a href="https://www.niwa.co.nz/">NIWA</a> for the purpose of evaluation of climate models based on automatic lidar and ceilometer (ALC) observations.
-The ALCF has not yet been peer-reviewed.
-The current release is a beta release.
+The ALCF was developed at the <a href="https://www.canterbury.ac.nz">University of Canterbury</a> with support from the <a href="https://www.deepsouthchallenge.co.nz">New Zealand Deep South National Science Challenge</a> and <a href="https://www.niwa.co.nz/">NIWA</a>, and at <a href="https://www.su.se">Stockholm University</a> with support from the <a href="https://nextgems-h2020.eu">NextGEMS</a> project, for the purpose of evaluation of climate models based on automatic lidar and ceilometer (ALC) observations.

 ### Abstract